cogent/wds-javascript-testing/notes.markdown

 - MORE component tests
 - MOST unit tests
   - like 5-year olds at a birthday party
-    - fast, agile
-    - running single-mindedly towards to chocolate biscuits and red cordial
+    - running single-mindedly towards the chocolate cake and red cordial

 ## Javascript testing guidelines

-- Write less code
+Two rules:

-- Test the things that are most likely to break
+- Test the things that are most likely to break (without you realising)

 - Favour tests that run fast

 ## Good Feedback